devshareacademy/phaser-3-typescript-games-and-examples/examples/3.80/load-and-create-animations-with-json/README.md

 # Phaser 3 TypeScript - Creating Animations via JSON

-Contains example code of how you can use the built in [Phaser 3 Loader Plugin](https://newdocs.phaser.io/docs/3.80.0/focus/Phaser.Loader.LoaderPlugin-animation) to load your animation configurations from one central JSON file.
+Contains example code of how you can use the built in <a href="https://newdocs.phaser.io/docs/3.80.0/focus/Phaser.Loader.LoaderPlugin-animation" target="_blank">Phaser 3 Loader Plugin</a> to load your animation configurations from one central JSON file.
 This can help you keep your code and config isolated.

-You can see a live demo of the example here: [Phaser 3 Creating Animations With the Loader Plugin Demo](https://devshareacademy.github.io/phaser-3-typescript-games-and-examples/examples/load-and-create-animations-with-json/index.html)
+You can see a live demo of the example here: <a href="https://devshareacademy.github.io/phaser-3-typescript-games-and-examples/examples/load-and-create-animations-with-json/index.html" target="_blank">Phaser 3 Creating Animations With the Loader Plugin Demo</a>

 ![Example](https://devshareacademy.github.io/cdn/images/documentation/examples/load-and-create-animations-with-json/example.png?raw=true)